 Detailed characterization of the new preclinical ATLL model will shed light on the complex events enhancing lymphoma development in HTLV-1 carriers and will offer a more general target to prevent lymphoma development.

-Characterization of the intrinsic or therapy-modulated profiles of EMT-related factors in highly aggressive tumors may shed light on the relevance of specific EMT pathways involved in tumor progression, leading to the identification of new diagnostic/prognostic markers and potentially novel targets for therapeutic intervention.
+Characterization of the intrinsic or therapy-modulated profiles of EMP-related factors in highly aggressive tumors may shed light on the relevance of specific EMP pathways involved in tumor progression, leading to the identification of new diagnostic/prognostic markers and potentially novel targets for therapeutic intervention.

-EMT is a complex and multifaceted embryonic process and its partial activation is an important driver of tumor progression.
-Some EMT-associated pathways are also linked to stemness properties, chemotherapy resistance and immunological behavior of tumor cells.
+EMP is a complex and multifaceted embryonic process and its partial activation is an important driver of tumor progression.
+Some EMP-associated pathways are also linked to stemness properties, chemotherapy resistance and immunological behavior of tumor cells.

-In collaboration with other IOV Units, we are presently defining sets of innovative EMT-related biomarkers with diagnostic and prognostic value in high grade soft tissue sarcoma (STS) samples, in samples of peritoneal carcinomatosis (PC) and in malignant pleural mesothelioma (MPM) samples.
-Moreover, we are characterizing the response of primary cultures of highly aggressive tumors to EMT modulators.
+In collaboration with other IOV Units, we are presently defining sets of innovative EMP-related biomarkers with diagnostic and prognostic value in high-grade soft tissue sarcoma samples (Clin Cancer Res 2020), and in tumor samples of peritoneal metastases (PM).
+Moreover, we are characterizing the aggressive nature and the molecular and biological heterogeneity of primary tumor cultures derived from rarer PM undergoing CRS-HIPEC.

 Conclusions and perspectives

-In-depth understanding of the evolving role of EMT in tumor progression, cancer stemness and drug resistance may suggest new opportunities for therapeutic intervention and novel biomarkers with diagnostic and prognostic significance for highly aggressive tumors.
+In-depth understanding of the evolving role of EMP in tumor progression, cancer stemness and drug resistance may suggest new targets for therapeutic combinations and novel biomarkers with diagnostic and prognostic significance for highly aggressive tumors and peritoneal metastases.